SamPutnam/Index-2024/README.md

 In solar, [redacted], [redacted] and [redacted] lead gen.

-If you are self-employed, please schedule a time to share and leverage sound results at ASW: engineeringsoftware.com/schedule
+If you are self-employed, please schedule a time to share and leverage well founded results at ASW: 1on1-with-sam-putnam-at-affiliate-summit-west.engineeringsoftware.com/theputnamcompany

 Sam Putnam

-This is an index of past and current open source projects, ordered by last substantive commit.
+This is an index of past and current *open source* projects, ordered by last substantive commit.
 All items were updated to dead as of November 2017 - Focus is now on [...]

 **alive**: in development
 **finished**: project goals met, implies usability & death